-- 1. At least 75 percent of the U.S. REIT's gross income (the "75 percent gross income test"), excluding gross income from prohibited transactions and certain hedging and foreign currency transactions, must be derived from: - (a) Rents from real property, as defined; - (b) Interest on obligations secured by mortgages on real property; - (c) Gain from the sale of real property that is not held primarily for sale; - (d) Income and gain derived from "foreclosure property" (as previously described); - (e) Income from certain temporary investments (described below); and - (f) Certain other real estate-related income. - 2.
-At least 95 percent of the U.S. REIT's gross income (the "95 percent gross income test"), excluding gross income from prohibited transactions and certain hedging and foreign currency transactions, must be income of a passive-type, including: - (a) Income described in the 75 percent test, above; - (b) Dividends, including dividends from a TRS; - (c) Interest (whether or not secured by a mortgage); and - (d) Gain from the sale or disposition of stock or securities not held primarily for sale.
+- 1. At least 75 percent of the U.S. REIT's gross income (the "75 percent gross income test"), excluding gross income from prohibited transactions and certain hedging and foreign currency transactions, must be derived from: - (a) Rents from real property, as defined in the Code; - (b) Interest on obligations secured by mortgages on real property and interest on obligations secured by mortgages on both real property and personal property provided the fair market value of such personal property does not exceed 15 percent of the total real property and personal property combined; - (c) Gain from the sale of real property that is not held primarily for sale; - (d) Income and gain derived from "foreclosure property" (as previously described); - (e) Income from certain temporary investments (described below); and - (f) Certain other real estate-related income. - 2.
+At least 95 percent of the U.S. REIT's gross income (the "95 percent gross income test"), excluding gross income from prohibited transactions and certain hedging and foreign currency transactions, must be derived from: - (a) Income described in the 75 percent gross income test, above; - (b) Dividends, including dividends from a TRS; - (c) Interest (whether or not secured by a mortgage); and - (d) Gain from the sale or disposition of stock or securities not held primarily for sale.